-EXAMPLES OF ACTIONS LEADING TO CONSEQUENCES LIKELY CONSEQUENCES C1 Disruption of a lesson [e.g.: talking, preventing others learning, arguing with students] Lack of effort in class Lateness Inappropriate behaviour in class or around school Incorrect school uniform or lack of equipment One behaviour point Persistent incorrect school uniform may result in the student being sent home Follow the school rules: be Responsible, Respectful and Safe & NO FURTHER CONSEQUENCES Repetition of any C1 offence or lack of response Two behaviour points C2 Continuing disruption/lateness · Continued lack of effort in class Follow the school rules: be Responsible, Respectful and Safe & NO FURTHER CONSEQUENCES С3 Repetition of any C2 offence or lack of response One hour after school Persistent disruption/inappropriate behaviour/lateness/refusal to follow instructions detention Lack of progress due to effort during one lesson Mana (mana kana mana ana k Failure to bring equipment on three occasions [reset termly] Rudeness to students or staff May involve removal from lesson Unacceptably late to one lesson [guide time 5 minutes] II OIII IESSOII Mobile phone out or used without the direction of a member of staff.
-[C3 and confiscated until the end of day] Use of forbidden electronic items in school hours ❖ Going out of bounds ❖ Chewing gum Swearing Eating and drinking in a science laboratory Examples of behaviour where a C3 would be issued immediately Follow the school rules: be Responsible, Respectful and Safe & NO FURTHER CONSEQUENCES BIP Behaviour Improvement Programme closely monitors students who are getting too many consequences that causes disruption to teaching, their own learning and others' progress.
-1.5 hour Friday D4 detention 4 or more consequences in a week Loss of a week's free DΖ 6 or more consequences in a week time Truancy and lesson truancy Two hour Saturday Failure to attend C3 detention morning detention СЗа Failure to attend Study Area Leader Home Learning detention [H3a] Smoking/vaping [first offence] or with students smoking/ vaping Repeated disruptive behaviour or a serious one-off incident Poor behaviour in C4 C4 Persistent C3 behaviour, receiving two C3s in one day, aggression or use of physical force, vandalism including graffiti, misuse or abusive use of social media, taking photographs / video without permission in school or on Isolation in Achievement Centre school activities. [extended day] C5 Persistent C4 behaviour, persistent failure to follow school rules, offensive behaviour to members of staff, failure to attend C3a detention, possession of or under the influence of drugs or alcohol, posting offensive material on a website/social media/text message/email, physical assault, persistent smoking offences, sexual misconduct, obscene behaviour to peer or member of staff.
-C6 Persistent and defiant misbehaviour, a major offence, [e.g. carrying inappropriate objects such as knife/violence towards a member of staff], supplying or intending to supply drugs or alcohol, taking offensive photographs/video footage and/or posting it on a website/social media/text or email.
-Permanent exclusion
+Choose the right path EXAMPLES OF ACTIONS LEADING TO CONSEQUENCES LIKELY CONSEQUENCES C1 Disruption of a lesson [e.g.: talking, preventing others learning, arguing with students] Lack of effort in class Lateness Inappropriate behaviour in class or around school Incorrect school uniform or lack of equipment One behaviour point Persistent incorrect school uniform may result in the student being sent home Follow the school rules: be Responsible, Respectful and Safe & NO FURTHER CONSEQUENCES C2 Repetition of any C1 offence or lack of response Continuing disruption/lateness Continued lack of effort in class Two behaviour points Follow the school rules: be Responsible, Respectful and Safe & NO FURTHER CONSEQUENCES C3 Repetition of any C2 offence or lack of response Persistent disruption/inappropriate behaviour/lateness/refusal to follow instructions Lack of progress due to effort during one lesson One hour after school detention Failure to bring equipment on three occasions [reset termly] Rudeness to students or staff Unacceptably late to one lesson [guide time 5 minutes] Mobile phone out or used without the direction of a member of staff.
+[C3 and confiscated until the end of day] Use of forbidden electronic items in school hours Going out of bounds Chewing gum Swearing Eating and drinking in a science laboratory Examples of behaviour where a C3 would be issued immediately May involve removal from lesson Follow the school rules: be Responsible, Respectful and Safe & NO FURTHER CONSEQUENCES B1 Behaviour Improvement Programme closely monitors students who are getting too many consequences that causes disruption to teaching, their own learning and others' progress.
+4 or more consequences in a week [or single incident more serious than a C3, e.g. any harmful homophobic, racial or sexual behaviour] 6 or more consequences in a week 1.5 hour Friday detention Loss of a week's free time СЗа Truancy and lesson truancy Failure to attend C3 detention Failure to attend Study Area Leader Home Learning detention [H3a] Smoking/vaping [first offence] or with students smoking/ vaping Repeated disruptive behaviour or a serious one-off incident Poor behaviour in C4 Two hour Saturday morning detention C4 Persistent C3 behaviour, receiving two C3s in one day, aggression or use of physical force, vandalism including graffiti, misuse or abusive use of social media, taking photographs / video without permission in school or on school activities.
+Internal removal in Achievement Centre [extended day] C5 Persistent C4 behaviour, persistent failure to follow school rules, offensive behaviour to members of staff, failure to attend C3a detention, possession of or under the influence of drugs or alcohol, posting offensive material on a website/social media/text message/email, physical assault, persistent smoking offences, sexual misconduct, offensive behaviour to peer or member of staff e.g. racial or homophobic behaviour.
+Suspension from school for a fixed period of time C6 Persistent and defiant misbehaviour, a major offence, [e.g. sexual assault, carrying inappropriate objects such as knife/violence towards a member of staff or student], supplying or intending to supply drugs or alcohol, taking offensive photographs/video footage and/or posting it on a website/social media/text or email.
+Permanent exclusion to C3-C6 depending on the severity of the incident.

-Note: Bullying behaviour and abuse - verbal, physical, sexist, homophobic or racist - theft and bringing the school into disrepute are always serious and may lead to C3-C6 depending on the severity of the incident.
+Note: Bullying behaviour and abuse - verbal, physical, sexist, homophobic or racist - theft and bringing the school into disrepute are always serious and may lead to C3-C6 depending on the severity of the incident

 THIS LIST IS NOT SUPPOSED TO BE EXHAUSTIVE.
-IT INDICATES THE SERIOUSNESS OF THE BEHAVIOUR AND THE MINIMUM YOU COULD EXPECT TO RECEIVE A SANCTION
+IT INDICATES THE SERIOUSNESS OF THE BEHAVIOUR AND THE MINIMUM SANCTION YOU COULD EXPECT